hz-tyfoon/ultimate-addons-for-gutenberg/README.md

 ## Changelog ##

 ### x.x.x ###
-* Improvement: Inline Notice - Added accessibility for the close button, title, and role attributes.
+* Improvement: Inline Notice - Added accessibility for the close button.
 * Fix: Container - Resolved an issue wherein the gradient overlay would not work as intended.
 * Fix: Inline Notice - Resolved an issue wherein the title would not appear to be full-width in the Firefox browser.
 * Fix: Tabs - Resolved an issue in which the tabs wrapper margin would appear differently in the editor and the front-end.